More than

 Grant Criteria

-Grant and College Eligibililty
+Grant and College Eligibility

-Per the NCAA Division I, II and III legislation, it is permissible for an individual to accept this scholarship since this sport is not sponsored at the NCAA level.
+Per the NCAA Division I, II, and III legislation, it is permissible for an individual to accept this scholarship since this sport is not sponsored at the NCAA level.

 Grant Allocation